PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 19:52:13
+Last updated: 2024-04-07 19:52:46
-Random Quote: My real father died in King's Landing.
-I made a choice, and I chose wrong.  -  Theon Greyjoy
+Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor